yoon-zh/yoonzh.com/posts/zh/arriving-to-china.md

 ### from the airport to your place

-if new to china, set up [didi](https://www.didiglobal.com/download) and get a taxi.
+if new to china, set up [didi](https://www.didiglobal.com/download) and get a taxi. or you can also go to the designated taxi area and pick one (more expensive than didi).

 if coming for studies or work, talk with your university/office, they usually help booking a pickup, sometimes they pick you up themselves.